AlbiGH/PyLaFlash/README.md

 # PyLaFlash
 A short script to create flash slides via Python 3 and LaTeX/Beamer.
-U

 The user inputs the slide content into the _contentSlides.txt_ files.
 Each Beamer frame is separated by a line consisting only of the **%** char which is how the script identifies the start and end of a frame.